 Once the Texas Real Estate Commission (TREC)has been notified of your exam results and the background check has been cleared as well as all paperwork processed, your license will be issued.
 The license will be mailed to your broker.

 Not all schools are created equal.
 When looking for a school to take your state required real estate courses, it might be wise to go to a school that specializes in what you need.
-It’s also important to check and see if they are state approved and nationally accredited, as Texas only accepts coursework from recognized schools.
+It’s also important to check and see if their courses are state approved, as Texas only accepts coursework from recognized schools.

 Another benefit people find helpful while searching for a school is if they offer online courses or not.
 Most people work full-time jobs while completing their coursework and having the freedom to take courses and study on their own time is a big help for a busy lifestyle.